pretix/pretix/doc/api/resources/orders.rst

         prices.
 Note that this will not include other fees and is calculated once during order generation and will not be respected automatically when the order changes later.)
       * ``_split_taxes_like_products`` (Optional convenience flag.
-If set to ``true``, your ``tax_rule`` will be ignored and the fee will be taxed like the products in the order.
+If set to ``true``, your ``tax_rule`` will be ignored and the fee will be taxed like the products in the order *unless* the total amount of the positions is zero.
         If the products have multiple tax rates, multiple fees will be generated with weights adjusted to the net price of the products.
 Note that this will be calculated once during order generation and is not respected automatically when the order changes later.)

    * ``force`` (optional).
 If set to ``true``, quotas will be ignored.
    * ``send_email`` (optional).
 If set to ``true``, the same emails will be sent as for a regular order, regardless of